shida05/Site-Point/README.md

-# Site-Point I am a midrange and web deverloper plus a project manager for business and technical projects.
+# Site-Point I am a midrange and web developer plus a project manager for business and technical projects.